inspire-eu-validation/view-service/iso-19128/at52-getmap-layers-parameter.md

 * Send a GetMap request with a valid layer value for LAYERS parameter and all the other mandatory parameters.

-    * Check that the service response is a correct document.
+    * Check that the service response is successful.

 * Send a GetMap request with a valid list of layers separated by commas value for LAYERS parameter and all the other mandatory parameters.

-    * Check that the service response is a correct document.
+    * Check that the service response is successful.

 **Reference(s)**: